 When the time is right, you can provide her with guidance.
 The wrong time is when she’s upset or stressed and the right time is when she’s calm.
 It can’t hurt to ask if you can offer advice or your opinion.

 This is where you can fill in the missing information that helps her gain understanding.
 Has she been saying she’s upset about weight gain?
 Inform her that it’s her body’s way of getting ready for the menstrual cycle.
 She thinks something’s wrong because she’s moody?
-Explain how her brain is changing making feelings more intense.
+Explain how her brain is changing, making feelings more intense.

 You can also help her see how her decisions can have consequences in her day to day life.
 For example, if she’s feeling stressed every morning you can brainstorm solutions together like getting everything ready the night before.
 Constantly feeling disappointed with a friend may mean it’s time to distance herself from that person.
-Her feelings provide important information and you can be there to help her learn how to use them to problem-solve.
+Her feelings provide important information and you can be there to help her learn how to use them for problem-solving.

-Guidance from you helps her gradually take more control of the rollercoaster ride making it smoother, more predictable, and a lot less scary.
+Guidance from you helps her gradually take more control of the rollercoaster ride, making it smoother, more predictable, and a lot less scary.